openresty/lua-nginx-module/README.markdown

 Also, when the `ssl_verify` argument is true and the `server_name` argument is also specified, the latter will be used to validate the server name in the server certificate.

+The optional `send_status_req` argument takes a boolean that controls whether to send the OCSP status request in the SSL handshake request (which is for requesting OCSP stapling).

 For connections that have already done SSL/TLS handshake, this method returns immediately.